devanshbatham/Everything-About-DNS/README.md

 DNS uses a client-server model, with DNS resolvers acting as clients that query authoritative DNS servers to map domain names to IP addresses.

 Recursion and recursion queries allow higher-level DNS servers to recursively resolve names on behalf of clients, traversing down the DNS hierarchy until they reach an authoritative DNS server for that domain.

+# Types of servers invloved in DNS resolution process

+## Explain like I am five

+When you type a website name into your computer, your computer asks a special server called the "First Helper".

+The First Helper doesn't actually know the number for the website, so it has to ask another server called the "Big Boss".

+The Big Boss tells the First Helper if the website ends in .com, .net, or something else.
+The Big Boss tells the First Helper to ask the .com server for .com websites.

+The First Helper then asks the .com server.
+The .com server doesn't know the Google website number, so it tells the First Helper to ask the "Google Boss" server.

+The Google Boss server actually knows Google's website number.
+It gives the number to the First Helper server, and the First Helper server gives the number to your computer so it can go to the Google website.

+In summary:

+1) Your computer asks the First Helper server
+2) First Helper asks the Big Boss root server
+3) Big Boss tells First Helper to ask the .com server
+4) .com server tells First Helper to ask the Google Boss server
+5) Google Boss server gives the website number to First Helper
+6) First Helper gives the number to your computer

+Now your computer can use that website number to load the Google website!

+## Explain like I am Eleven

+When you type a website address like google.com into your computer, your computer first asks a DNS server to look up the IP address for that website.
+That first DNS server is called the recursive resolver.

+But the recursive resolver itself doesn't actually know the IP address for google.com right away.
+So it has to ask another DNS server called the root server.

+The root server knows that google.com is part of the .com domain, so it tells the recursive resolver to ask the .com DNS server for the IP address.

+The recursive resolver then asks the .com DNS server.
+But again, the .com server only knows about all the .com domains in general, not the specific IP address for google.com.
+So it tells the recursive resolver to ask the authoritative nameserver for google.com.

+The authoritative nameserver for google.com actually has the IP address stored that points directly to Google's website servers.
+So it provides that IP address to the recursive resolver.

+Finally, the recursive resolver returns that IP address to your computer.
+Now your computer has the information it needs to connect directly to Google's website servers and load google.com in your browser.

+In short, 4 types of DNS servers work together to translate a website name into an IP address:

+1) The recursive resolver you first ask
+2) The root server
+3) The .com server
+4) The authoritative nameserver for that specific domain

+## Explain like I a college student

+1. DNS recursor - This is the first server that a DNS query is sent to.
+It could be your ISP's DNS server or a public DNS server like Google or Cloudflare DNS.
+The recursor's job is to make additional queries to resolve the original request from the client.

+2. Root nameserver - When the recursor cannot resolve the requested domain name itself, it queries one of the root nameservers.
+The root nameserver points the recursor to the top level domain (TLD) nameserver for the domain.

+3. TLD nameserver - For example, the .com TLD nameserver for domains that end in .com.
+The TLD nameserver points the recursor to the authoritative nameserver for the specific domain name.

+4. Authoritative nameserver - This is the DNS server that actually has the DNS records and IP address for the requested domain name.
+It provides the IP address to the recursor so it can return it to the client and complete the DNS lookup.

+So in summary:

+1. Client requests domain name from recursor
+2. Recursor queries root nameserver
+3. Root nameserver directs to TLD nameserver (.com, .net, etc)
+4. TLD nameserver directs to authoritative nameserver for that domain
+5. Authoritative nameserver returns IP address to recursor
+6. Recursor returns IP address to client, completing the DNS lookup